splunk/observability-workshop/docs/modules/module1/detectors.md

 ### 3. Alert pre-flight check
 Once you set an alert condition, SignalFx shows how many alerts you would get based on the current settings, and in the timeframe set on the upper right corner - in this case, the past day.

-Immediately, the platform will start analysing the signals with the current settings, and perform something we call a Pre-flight Check, This enables me to test the alert conditions using the historical data in the platform, to ensure the settings are logical and will not inadvertently generate an alert storm, removing the guess work from configuring alerts in a simple but very powerful way, only available using SignalFx.
+Immediately, the platform will start analyzing the signals with the current settings, and perform something we call a Pre-flight Check, This enables me to test the alert conditions using the historical data in the platform, to ensure the settings are logical and will not inadvertently generate an alert storm, removing the guess work from configuring alerts in a simple but very powerful way, only available using SignalFx.

 We can see that based on the current settings, the amount of alerts we would’ve received in 1 day would've been around 18.